yast/yast-storage-ng/doc/installer-hacks.md

 Notice that block comments are used even when one single line is commented.

-Needles to say, when a piece of code can be fully replaced by a storage-ng equivalent, the old code is simply deleted, not commented.
+Needless to say, when a piece of code can be fully replaced by a storage-ng equivalent, the old code is simply deleted, not commented.

 ## Changes in yast2-network